5pm-HDH/churchtools-api/README.md

 ## Configuration

-Set up the configuration with the `CTConfig`-API:
+Before you can start to request data from the API you need to configure the CT-Client with the `Config`-interface:
 ```php
 use \CTApi\CTConfig;